History of South America: Earliest inhabitants

 The Americas are thought to have been first inhabited by people from eastern Asia who crossed the Bering Land Bridge to present-day Alaska; the land separated and the continents are divided by the Bering Strait.
 Over the course of millennia, three waves of migrants spread to all parts of the Americas.
 Genetic and linguistic evidence has shown that the last wave of migrant peoples settled across the northern tier, and did not reach South America.

 Amongst the oldest evidence for human presence in South America is the Monte Verde II site in Chile, suggested to date to around 14,500 years ago.
 From around 13,000 years ago, the Fishtail projectile point style became widespread across South America, with its disappearance around 11,000 years ago coincident with the disappearance of South America's megafauna as part of the Quaternary extinction event.

+Genomic research indicates that the initial peopling of South America involved at least three major population dispersals rather than a single continuous migration.
+Ancient-DNA evidence suggests subsequent regional differentiation, population replacement in some areas, and long-term genetic continuity in others.

 Agriculture and domestication of animals

-The first evidence for the existence of agricultural practices in South America dates back to circa 6500 BCE, when potatoes, chilies and beans began to be cultivated for food in the Amazon Basin.
-Pottery evidence suggests that manioc, which remains a staple food supply today, was being cultivated as early as 2000 BCE.
+The first evidence for the existence of agricultural practices in South America dates back to circa 6500 BC, when potatoes, chilies and beans began to be cultivated for food in the Amazon Basin.
+Pottery evidence suggests that manioc, which remains a staple food supply today, was being cultivated as early as 2000 BC.

-South American cultures began domesticating llamas and alpacas in the highlands of the Andes circa 3500 BCE.
+South American cultures began domesticating llamas and alpacas in the highlands of the Andes circa 3500 BC.
 These animals were used for both transportation and meat; their fur was shorn or collected to use to make clothing.
 Guinea pigs were also domesticated as a food source at this time.

-By 2000 BCE, many agrarian village communities had developed throughout the Andes and the surrounding regions.
+By 2000 BC, many agrarian village communities had developed throughout the Andes and the surrounding regions.
 Fishing became a widespread practice along the coast, with fish being the primary source of food for those communities.
 Irrigation systems were also developed at this time, which aided in the rise of agrarian societies.
 The food crops were quinoa, corn, lima beans, common beans, peanuts, manioc, sweet potatoes, potatoes, oca and squashes.
 Cotton was also grown and was particularly important as the only major fiber crop.

-Among the earliest permanent settlements, dated to 4700 BCE is the Huaca Prieta site on the coast of Peru, and at 3500 BCE the Valdivia culture in Ecuador.
+Among the earliest permanent settlements, dated to 4700 BC is the Huaca Prieta site on the coast of Peru, and at 3500 BC the Valdivia culture in Ecuador.
 Other groups also formed permanent settlements.
 Among those groups were the Muisca or "Muysca," and the Tairona, located in present-day Colombia.
 The Cañari of Ecuador, Quechua of Peru, and Aymara of Bolivia were the three most important Native peoples who developed societies of sedentary agriculture in South America.